 GeneCards Summary for SERPING1 Gene

 SERPING1 (Serpin Family G Member 1) is a Protein Coding gene.
-Diseases associated with SERPING1 include Angioedema, Hereditary, Types I And Ii and Complement Component 4, Partial Deficiency Of.
-Among its related pathways are Complement Pathway and Pertussis.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity.
+Diseases associated with SERPING1 include Angioedema, Hereditary, Type I and Complement Component 4, Partial Deficiency Of.
+Among its related pathways are Complement and coagulation cascades and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is SERPINF2.

 UniProtKB/Swiss-Prot for SERPING1 Gene